Derby Hindu Temple

 Our Vision

-Rooted in the timeless wisdom of Sanatan Dharma, Derby Hindu Temple aims to continue evolving as a beacon of faith, unity, and service.
+Rooted in the timeless wisdom of Sanatan Dharma, Hindu Temple Geeta Bhawan Derby aims to continue evolving as a beacon of faith, unity, and service.
 We are committed to nurturing spiritual growth, promoting cultural understanding, and strengthening the bonds that hold our diverse community together.